 You can also add your own videos to the WP101 Plugin area, covering any additional aspects of WordPress that are relevant to your users.
 All of the WP101 videos are streamed from the cloud, so you don’t have to worry about them impacting the performance of your client’s website or consuming your hosting storage and bandwidth allowances.

 The WP101 Plugin is priced similarly to the regular WP101 service, with three main options to choose from:

-- WP101 Plugin Freelancer Monthly: $19/month for use on unlimited client sites.
+- WP101 Plugin Freelancer Monthly: $19 a month for use on unlimited client sites.

-- WP101 Plugin Freelancer Annual: $199/year for use on unlimited client sites.
+- WP101 Plugin Freelancer Annual: $199 a year for use on unlimited client sites.

-- WP101 Plugin Individual Site: $39/year for use on one website only.
+- WP101 Plugin Individual Site: $39 a year for use on one website only.

-While you can probably find similar topics being covered for free on sites like YouTube, WP101 still comes highly recommended — and yes, it is, in my opinion, well worth the money!
+While you can probably find similar topics being covered for free on sites such as YouTube, WP101 still comes highly recommended — and yes, in my opinion, it’s well worth the money!

-Having fingertip-access to high-quality video tutorials, that are well organized for easy progression through the courses, makes WP101 a financial investment that’s easy to justify for anyone serious about learning how to use WordPress and some of its most useful plugins.
+Having fingertip-access to high-quality video tutorials that are well organized for easy progression makes WP101 an investment that’s easy to justify if you’re serious about learning how to use WordPress and some of its most useful plugins.

-Features like the awards and certificates as well as the question and answer forums are nice extras too.
+Features such as the awards and certificates, as well as the question and answer forums, are nice extras too.
 Also, thanks to the videos being regularly reshot and updated, any changes to the way WordPress and the plugins work will be reflected in the tutorials.

 As well as the main WP101 video courses, the WP101 Plugin is a useful product for web designers who want to reduce time spent on helping their clients use WordPress.

-If you want to get better at using WordPress, WP101 is a great option with a free 7-day trial that includes access to all their content.
+If you want to get better at using WordPress, WP101 is a great option with a free seven-day trial that includes access to all of their content.